About

 UNITED NATIONS SECURITY COUNCIL RESOLUTION 2250

-Moreover, 2025 is the 10th anniversary of the Youth, Peace and Security Resolution 2250 of the Security Council of the United Nations, that aimed to advocate for the participation, protection, prevention, partnership and reintegration of youth in peace processes, peacebuilding and approaches to peace in general.
+Moreover, 2025 was the 10th anniversary of the Youth, Peace and Security Resolution 2250 of the Security Council of the United Nations, that aimed to advocate for the participation, protection, prevention, partnership and reintegration of youth in peace processes, peacebuilding and approaches to peace in general.

 Rotary is a global network of more than 1.2 million members who strive to create a world where people unite and take action to create lasting change —around the globe, in our communities, and in ourselves.
 Worldwide more than 45.000 Rotary clubs work together to respectively promote peace; fight disease; provide clean water, sanitation, and hygiene; save mothers and children; support education; grow local economies; and to protect the environment.